cdimascio/couchinator-java-wrapper/README.md

 Fixtures for [CouchDB](http://couchdb.apache.org/) and [IBM Cloudant](https://www.ibm.com/cloud/cloudant).

-Setup ad teardown cloudant databases with ease. couchinator is a great tool for unit testing and more. couchinator is both a library and a command line utility.
+*Setup* and *teardown* cloudant databases with ease.
+Couchinator is a great tool for unit testing and more.
+Couchinator is both a library and a command line utility.

 <p align="center">
 	<image src="https://raw.githubusercontent.com/cdimascio/couchinator-java-wrapper/master/assets/couchinator-java-wrapper.png" width="600" />